Lauren Boebert narrowly wins reelection in Colorado’s 3rd Congressional District after Adam Frisch concedes

 By Friday morning, however, Frisch said it was clear he couldn’t win.
 “The voters have spoken,” he said.

 In his concession remarks, Frisch said the Democratic Party had eroded the trust of rural and working class Americans.
+“This election may be decided, but my advocacy for western and southern Colorado, rural communities across the country, and the people of our great nation will never end,” Frisch said.

 Frisch filed Thursday with the Federal Elections Commission to run in the 3rd District again in 2024.

-Of the 27 counties in the 3rd District, only Otero County has yet to finalize its 2022 election results.
-It was tabulating about 150 ballots on Friday and planned to post its final results on Friday afternoon.
-Even if Frisch won all of those votes, it wouldn’t be enough.
+Of the 27 counties in the 3rd District, only Otero County had yet to finalize its 2022 election results as of Friday morning.
+The county reported its final results at about 12:30 p.m., at which point Boebert’s lead grew to 554 votes.

+Under Colorado law, a mandatory recount occurs when the number of votes separating the leading two candidates is less than 0.5% of the number of votes cast for the leading candidate.
+Unless there is some surprise, the 3rd District race with fall under that threshold.

+“We’re very, very excited and proud we’ve created some national attention,” Frisch told The Sun.
+“Not so much about us, but that people should keep hope alive if they mathematically look at some possibilities of defeating some brand-name people who aren’t focused on at the task at hand, which is looking after your constituents and not yourself, there might be some more signals of hope across the country.
+I assume whatever we do, it’s not going to take people nine months to call us back.”